-Facebook is really pushing its Marketplaces.
+Facebook Marketplace is another option.
 A quick look and you might find lots of people in your area are selling old Macs.
-Because they are local they will probably be happy to come to your house - but again, expect them to haggle
+Because they are local they will probably be happy to come to your house - but again, expect them to haggle.

 You could of course sell via an ad in a local newspaper ad or a poster in your local supermarket, work kitchen, or student halls, if you want to go old-school.
 These days goods are likely to sell a lot quicker if you have an online listing though.